The A to B of hemophilia and hemophilia treatment

 Female carrier of factor VIII/IX deficiency gene

 The signs and symptoms of hemophilia can include:

-- Bleeding following injury
+- Bleeding following injury or surgery

-- [Spontaneous bleeding] (spontaneous means that the bleeding occurs without an apparent cause)
+- Spontaneous bleeding (spontaneous means that the bleeding occurs without an apparent cause)

 - Pain and swelling resulting from bleeding into joints and muscles

 - Brain bleeds